top of page

 2. Money Talks — And Cannabis Shouts

 From tax revenue to job creation, cannabis has proven it’s not just for stoners — it’s for states, too.
-Legal markets are raking in billions, which means more schools, better infrastructure, and ironically, funding for drug education that doesn't involve Reefer Madness propaganda.
+Legal markets are raking in billions.
+This profit translates to improved schools, better infrastructure, and, ironically, funding for drug education that doesn't involve Reefer Madness propaganda.

 3. Medical Cannabis Isn’t Just a Loophole Anymore